cloudblue/connect-workflows/listings-request/s-a-draft.md

 ## Description
 The Draft listing request status indicates that this listing request is not complete and not submitted to Distributors/ Resellers for a review.

 Once Vendors provide all required data, this draft converts to Reviewing listing request.
-Otherwise, Vendors cancel their listing request creation and this draft is deleted.
+Otherwise, Vendors can cancel their listing request creation and this draft is deleted.
 ## Prerequisites
 A published product and an active distribution contract are required to create a listing request.
 ## Transferable statuses